vaskocuturilo/countries/README.md

 - Use the latest MongoDB database version.
 - Use the latest OpenAPI.
 - Create a REST API service.
 - Create an API Gateway with Async.
+- Add Cash (Redis).
-- Add observability.
+- Add observability (Prometheus, Grafana, Loki).
 - Add Docker and Docker Compose.
 - Add Kubernetes.
 - Add unit and integration tests.
 - Provide code and clear instructions on how to run it.

-**Note**: Please put your code in a public repository.

-**Note**: Please send a link to this repo when you are done.

 You will need the following technologies available to try it out: